noahehall/multicloud/multicloud.md

 #### serverless

-- serverless: opposite of server based
+- serverless: opposite of server based (lol)
+- key characteristics: seriously tho any cloud providers fully managed service can be part of a serverless architecture
+  - high availability
+  - horizontaly scales
+  - redundant and fault-tolerant
 - use cases/considerations
   - purpose driven architectures and application flexibility
   - quick to market